pavlov200912/lighteval-epfl-mnlp/README.md

 ## 📸 Logging

 The evaluation will log the results automatically at the `output_dir` directory you specified, under the `results` directory.
 The results are saved in a sub-path `<HF_username>/<model_name>`.
-For example with the model `meta-llama/Llama-3.2-1B-Instruct`, the results will be saved under `output_dir/results/meta-llama/Llama-3.2-1B-Instruct/`.
+For example, with the model `meta-llama/Llama-3.2-1B-Instruct`, the results will be saved under `output_dir/results/meta-llama/Llama-3.2-1B-Instruct/`.
 Because we also set `save-details` details to be true.
-The sample-wise predictions will also be saved under the `details` director with the same sub-path format.
+The sample-wise predictions will also be saved under the `details` directory with the same sub-path format.
 For example, `output_dir/details/meta-llama/Llama-3.2-1B-Instruct/`.